-- Support during observing runs and transportation schedule: A streamlined operation is in effect in La Silla.
+- Support during observing runs: A streamlined operation is in effect in La Silla.
 La Silla instruments are offered in Visitor Mode (VM) and Designated Visitor Mode (DVM) only.
 The latter is offered with restrictions; please see next item and Sect.
 5.1.2 for more information.
 Technical and logistical support will be delivered as usual by ESO staff, but no specific support astronomer is assigned.
-Note that the transportation schedule to and from La Silla may have an impact on the arrival and departure days of the observers at the site.
 Please check the online instructions for visiting astronomers for more details. - There is a minimum length of three contiguous nights for runs to be executed with La Silla telescopes.
 Runs with a duration of less than three nights may only be scheduled in DVM, with the following exceptions: - 1.
 There is no minimum duration for runs to be carried out with Visitor Instruments (see Sect.
 3).
 However, in order to minimise the overheads associated with their installation and removal, such instruments are normally scheduled in blocks combining several contiguous runs.
-The length of these combined blocks should be typically at least three nights, and runs may be rejected at scheduling if this condition cannot be met.
+The length of these combined blocks should be typically at least three nights, and runs may be rejected at scheduling if this condition cannot be met. - 2.
+There is no minimum duration for runs of Calibration Programmes.